ucd-dare/CarDreamer/README.md

 > [!TIP]
 > A world model is learnt to model traffic dynamics; then a driving agent is trained on world model's imagination!
 The driving agent masters diverse driving skills including lane merge, left turn, and right turn, to random roadming purely **from scratch**.

 We train DreamerV3 agents on our built-in tasks with a single 4090.
-Depending on the observation spaces, the memory overhead ranges from 10GB-20GB alongwith 3GB reserved fro CARLA.
+Depending on the observation spaces, the memory overhead ranges from 10GB-20GB alongwith 3GB reserved for CARLA.

 <table style="margin-left: auto; margin-right: auto;">
   <tr>